bruno-iskeiti/Amala-API/README.md

 ## Setup &nbsp;<img alt="Static Badge" src="https://img.shields.io/badge/typescript-ver._5.9.2-blue">

 - First, be sure that you have Node.js!
-If not, click [here](https://nodejs.org/en/download)
+If not, click <a href="https://nodejs.org/en/download" target="_blank">here</a>
 - Download the source code, direct on github or using: <br>
   `git clone https://github.com/bruno-iskeiti/Amala-API.git`
 - Inside the newly downloaded 'Amala API' folder, you'll find a file named "Makefile"